BRASS INC. IS HIRING! WE ARE CURRENTLY ACCEPTING APPLICATIONS FOR 3 POSITIONS!

 - At least 18 years of age.

 - Two years college with coursework in social service related area, or five years experience in victim services.

 - Knowledge of dynamics of domestic violence, safety planning, justice system, and client-centered services.

 - Adhere to the Revised Member Program Service Standards of the Kentucky Coalition Against Domestic Violence.

 - Commitment to complete required (for fulltime) training for Certification as Domestic Violence Advocate.

-- Completion of First Aid, CPR & Blood-borne Pathogen Training.
+- Completion of First Aid, CPR, and Blood-borne Pathogen Training.

-- Valid KY driver’s license and proof of vehicle insurance.
+- Valid Kentucky driver’s license and proof of vehicle insurance.

 - Submit to a criminal background check.

 If you're interested in applying for any of these job openings, please send resume by May 30th to: